 The United States Patent and Trademark Office (USPTO) divides trademarks into 45 different categories, each representing a different product or service.

-Trademark class 40
+Trademark Class 40

-This “treatment” usually involves chemical or mechanical processing, but it can also include transformation of organic products.null
+This “treatment” usually involves chemical or mechanical processing, but it can also include the transformation of organic products.null

 - Gold plating